 - Branham, Kansas: Meteorites of masses in excess of 1000 kg found.
 Used in cosmic jewelry.

 - Huckitta, Australia

-There is no better way to convey to your loved one that they are special than by gifting them something that is otherworldly, like cosmic jewelry.
+There is no better way to convey to your loved ones that they are special than by gifting them something that is otherworldly, like cosmic jewelry.
 You must note that the sources for pallasite jewelry are quickly drying up, as there are only a limited number of pallasite meteors remaining unexploited on Earth as of now.
-The demand and desirability of these pieces only goes up and cannot come down.
-Make this Valentine's Day special by gifting your loved one a piece of the universe.
+The demand and desirability of these pieces only go up and cannot come down.
+Make the next occasion special by gifting your loved one a piece of the universe.